 - COLLABORATION: Those who believed in the resurrected Jesus were called to live in anticipation of the final resurrection.
-Wright borrowed a term from John Dominic Crossan to describe this as a ‘collaborative eschatology.’
-Since the transformation of the world had begun in Jesus, those who followed him are charged to participate with him in this project of renewal, through the spirit that resurrected him, until God himself brings it to completion on the final day.
+Wright calls this ‘collaborative eschatology’ a term he borrowed from his friend and fellow scholar John Dominic Crossan in a debate/dialogue they had on the resurrection.
+(You can read the fascinating exchange here.)
+Collaborative eschatology means since the transformation of the world had begun in Jesus, those who followed him are charged to participate with him in this project of renewal, through the spirit that resurrected him, until God himself brings it to completion on the final day.
 Following from the previous mutation, this collaborative eschatology was without parallel in the Jewish world.

 - SYMBOLISM: Even though resurrection was a belief in a literal event it was used metaphorically without eschewing its concrete referent.
 In post-exilic writing it was a metaphor for the restoration of Israel.
 Early Christian resurrection beliefs modify this, moving away from a nationalistic, ethnic focus to a new set of metaphors such as baptism and new birth.
 Again these new metaphors have a literal concrete referent in bodily resurrection.
 However, there is a radical change in resurrection symbolism from second Temple Judaism to early Christianity.
 New and different metaphorical meanings emerge in the early Jesus movement, shedding the old usages.